As your launch date approaches, it’s a good time to reflect on the months of hard work you’ve put in.

 Make sure employees understand what their incentives are worth, how they work, and why they’re important.

 4. Regular Meetings Matter

 Workshops and face-to-face meetings with clinic staff offer a chance for employees to get to know their new clinic staff.

 Simple and straightforward works best.
-Communicate the benefits of the clinic to employees and implement the ideas we’ve shared in this eBook.
+Communicate the benefits of the clinic to employees and implement the ideas we’ve shared in this free guide.
 Before you know it, your clinic will be full.
 Once your clinic launches, regular, patient- focused materials will keep employees excited and informed all year long.